 Understanding Wendy's's Unusual Options Activity

-Shares of Wendy's (NASDAQ:WEN) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $23.83.
+Wendy's (NASDAQ:WEN) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $24.24 following the option alert.

 - Sentiment: BEARISH